thoughtspot/thoughtspot.github.io/_includes/content/set_locale.md

 For example, if you are using ThoughtSpot in the US, the number formatting should look like this: `xxx,xxx.xx`.
 And in Europe, it should look like this:
 `xxx.xxx,xx`.

-{% include warning.html content="It is possible that you set your locale but find strings in the UI still appear in English, this indicates an untranslated string.
-Please notify ThoughtSpot support." %}